TylerTemp/SaintsField/README.md

 1. Label width.
 UI Toolkit uses a fixed label width 120px.
 However, this value is different when the field is nested and indented.

-    In IMGUI, we have `EditorGUIUtility.labelWidth`, `EditorGUI.indentLevel`, which is absolutly not avaliable in UI Toolkit, and there is no way to get the label width. `SaintsField` just use the fixed label width.
+    In IMGUI, we have `EditorGUIUtility.labelWidth`, `EditorGUI.indentLevel`, which is absolutely not available in UI Toolkit, and there is no way to get the label width. `SaintsField` just use the fixed label width.

 2. Even most UI Toolkit fields are fixed label width, there is one that the label width behavior exactly like IMGUI: `PropertyField`.
 This bug has been reported to Unity (Sorry I can't find the link now), but is never fixed.

-    `SaintsField` heavily relies on `PropertyField` to fallback the appearence.
+    `SaintsField` heavily relies on `PropertyField` to fallback the appearance.
 This is not even fixable at this point.
 If you try to obtain the info by query out the `PropertyField` element, you'll notice that Unity is internally using a script (rather than a uss style) to update it's label width.

-    Even without using any custom inspector, if you use your UI Toolkit `PropertyDrawer` with default fields, your inspector label will not aligned, and makes it look really rediculous.
+    Even without using any custom inspector, if you use your UI Toolkit `PropertyDrawer` with default fields, your inspector label will not aligned, and makes it looks really ridiculous.

-    This is not fixable.
+    `SaintsField` now will try to patch it but not guaranteed.
+You can also add a `[UIToolkit]` to apply this fix to non-saints fields.

 3.  `PropertyField` of an `Object` will give an error when click: `NullReferenceException: ...
 UnityEditor.ProjectBrower.FrameObject...`.
 Clicking will still lead you to active the target object, but I have no idea where this came from.
 Even official's example will have this error if you just add a `PropertyField` to it.
 Clicking on the error message will lead to the `Console` tab's layout got completely messed up.